Pictures of a Fleeting World |

 Many central themes of your work are tied up in this figure: the war, travelling, memory.
 As someone who took you on long journeys with him, he also made it possible for you to absorb unfamiliar, “strange” pictures.

-He is the focal point, the project began in remembering about him.
+He is the focal point, the project began in remembering him.

 He is almost as old as the cinema when you filmed him shortly before his death; you are therefore also able, by talking about his life and his memories, to take a look at the history of film.
 You make connections between his person and the found film material from the Kosovo-conflict.
 Is that again the smelting of personal and public history?

-It is more a question of portraying the picture-less-ness he grew up with in the country.
+It is more a question of portraying the picture-less-ness he grew up within the country.
 The cinema was an absolute exception for him.
-Visually and medially speaking, the old people of today had a much more sparing provision of pictures, which maybe led to the flowery nature of their language, consisting of more than just a bare picture/text frame.
+Visually and medially speaking, the old people of today had a much more sparing provision of pictures, which may have led to the flowery nature of their language, consisting of more than just a bare picture/text frame.
 These people had to generate their pictures themselves, their life-images.

 The new visual literacy seems almost out of necessity to have simplified the human language potential.